How can you ensure 360 feedback always offers great value for leaders?

-For a leader to maximise the value they get from 360 degree feedback, it’s vital to ask the right questions and to ask them in the right way.
+For a leader to maximise the value they get from a 360 feedback tool, it’s vital to ask the right questions and to ask them in the right way.
 So far, so obvious you may think.
 But what does this really mean in practice?

 You need to identify those behaviours that are essential to your leaders’ ability to lead in a changing workplace.
 This means consistently challenging and, where necessary, evolving the approach taken to gathering feedback.
 To help, we’ve highlighted three key design considerations for 360 feedback questionnaires.

 1. Ask the right questions